 Can I set some workflows to use the latest iOS update for testing, but have others prefer the older update?

 Yes.
-You set the preference in individual workflows.
+You can set this preference in individual workflows as well.

 Will iOS Update Delay downgrade devices?